Vero: An Open RL Recipe for General Visual Reasoning

 \paragraph{Task categories elicit markedly different reasoning lengths.} Figure~\ref{fig:reasoning-length-by-category} summarizes average reasoning length for Qwen3-VL-8B-Instruct trained on each task category.
 Spatial \& Action has the longest responses at $1983.3 \pm 50.8$ words, followed by Chart \& OCR at $1592.7 \pm 32.5$ and STEM at $1576.1 \pm 39.6$.
 Captioning \& Instruction Following is much shorter at $413.8 \pm 13.1$, while Grounding, Counting \& Search and Knowledge \& Recognition are shortest at $124.9 \pm 12.6$ and $75.8 \pm 2.9$, respectively.
 The gap between Spatial \& Action and Knowledge \& Recognition is more than $26\times$ larger, which suggests that long chain-of-thought behavior is concentrated in tasks that require multi-step state tracking or structured analytical decomposition.

-\paragraph{Diverse task mixing eliminates negative cross-task transfer.} Even with the same compute budget, the mixed model achieves positive gains across all categories on both base models ($+0.3$ to $+4.2$ on Qwen2.5-VL; $+1.9$ to $+5.2$ on Qwen3-VL), avoiding the catastrophic losses seen with single-domain training.
-Training on the full 600k mixture further amplifies these gains.
-These patterns are consistent across both base models, confirming that multi-task RL training is important for producing broadly capable models.

-\paragraph{Broader exposure to the mixed training distribution yields continued gains.} Figure~\ref{fig:data-scaling-domains} tracks performance during a single pass over the fixed 600K-sample mixture, so later points reflect greater exposure to diverse RL samples rather than additional epochs.
-From the 100k checkpoint to the final checkpoint, 22 of 24 model--benchmark curves improve, with a mean gain of +3.5 points.
-The largest late-stage gains appear on ScreenSpot-Pro (mean +6.3 pp across models; up to +9.1 pp for \modelQthreeT{}), GameQA Lite (mean +5.1 pp; up to +9.3 pp for \modelQtwofive{}), and MMIFEval (mean +4.2 pp).
-ChartMuseum and CountQA improve more gradually (means of +2.3 and +2.7 pp, respectively), while MMMU-Pro Vision is effectively saturated after 100k (mean +0.2 pp; two of four models gain less than 1 pp).
+\paragraph{Broader exposure to the mixed training distribution yields continued gains.} Figure~\ref{fig:data-scaling-domains} tracks performance during a single pass over the fixed 600K-sample mixture for three \model{} variants (\modelQtwofive{}, \modelMi{}, and \modelQthreeT{}) on CharXiv Reasoning, CountBenchQA, and MMIFEval, so later points reflect greater exposure to diverse RL samples rather than additional epochs.
+From the 100k checkpoint to the final checkpoint, all nine model--benchmark curves improve, with a mean gain of +4.3 points.
+The largest late-stage gains appear on CharXiv Reasoning (mean +5.7 pp across models; up to +7.3 pp for \modelMi{}) and MMIFEval (mean +5.5 pp; up to +6.1 pp for \modelQtwofive{}), while CountBenchQA improves more modestly (mean +1.6 pp), having largely plateaued by the 100k checkpoint.
+The same late-stage trend holds on the broader evaluation suite (not shown), with continued gains on benchmarks such as ScreenSpot-Pro, GameQA Lite, and ChartMuseum and near-saturation on MMMU-Pro Vision.
 These trends indicate that exposing the policy to more of the diverse training distribution remains beneficial over long training.